-To begin with, millennials are the generation that has grown around apps, smartphones, the internet, computers, and the specific risks associated with privacy posed by such technologies.
+First, millennials are the generation that has grown around apps, smartphones, the internet, computers, and the specific risks associated with privacy posed by such technologies.
 As a result, they tend to have a lower expectation of the security of information.
-During the survey performed by Atomik Research and Intercede management firm, 23% of the respondents expressed a level of helplessness over the situation.
+During the Atomik Research and Intercede management firm survey, 23% of the respondents expressed a level of helplessness over the situation.
 They believed that corporations would access private information, whether they provided it or not.
 The increasing use of online platforms makes information and accessible increasingly available by corporations.

 Prioritizing Cloud Over In-house Security

-Another factor that makes this generation susceptible to privacy concerns is the trend to prioritize cloud security over in-house security.
+Another factor that makes this generation susceptible to privacy concerns is prioritizing cloud security over in-house security.
 Instead of creating security checks on their work networks and personal gadgets, millennials prefer working with cloud vendors.